-Gardening project set to launch in Great Wakering
+Gardening project launched in Great Wakering

 A gardening project in an Essex village is helping to spruce up the area while encouraging residents to take pride in their community.